What is ESC?

 by Perth Truck Company – Vintage Road Haulage

-ESC is short for Electronic Stability Control…
+Short for Electronic Stability Control…

 Electronic Stability Control (ESC) is a computerised technology which helps increase the stability of a vehicle by reducing its loss of traction.
-ESC is an automatic feature, meaning it is able to detect when the driver has lost some steering control and automatically applies the brakes to assist the driver with their steering.
-While ESC does not help a vehicle to corner, it can help prevent accidents by minimising the driver’s loss of control.
+It is an automatic feature, meaning it is able to detect when the driver has lost some steering control and automatically applies the brakes to assist the driver with their steering.
+While it does not help a vehicle to corner, it can help prevent accidents by minimising the driver’s loss of control.

 Research has shown that vehicles with ESC fitted are considerably less likely to be involved in single vehicle accidents.
 In Australia, single car crashes can be reduced by 25% and single 4WD crashes by 51% if the vehicle had ESC installed.
 Drivers with ESC installed in their cars are 28% less likely to be injured in single car crashes, while drivers involved in single 4WD crashes are 66% less likely to be injured if ESC was installed in their 4WD.